If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 Recalling the most recent moves every week.

-Here’s a video which represents what the first class, to give you an idea:
+Here’s a video which represents what the first class’ll be like, to give you an idea:

-For solo dancing, we work on 6 foundation moves and 7 advanced ones in the first 6 weeks, and 7 more advanced ones in the second 6 weeks.
+For salsa in lines, we work on 6 foundation moves and 7 advanced ones in the first 6 weeks, and 7 more advanced ones in the second 6 weeks.

 That’s it.
 For the first 12 weeks anyway.